-GRIM Studios does a weekly Piercing special, it started years ago back when things were slow as a way to get our name out, but it grew faster and larger than we ever anticipated, now we average 50-100 piercings every Sunday with three piercers — in recent months more and more people are coming in asking for the “migraine piercing” or the “anxiety piercing” and each time we tell them the same disclaimer:
+GRIM Studios did a weekly Piercing special, it started years ago back when things were slow as a way to get our name out, but it grew faster and larger than we ever anticipated, before we stopped we average 50-100 piercings every Sunday with three piercers — in recent months more and more people are coming in asking for the “migraine piercing” or the “anxiety piercing” and each time we tell them the same disclaimer:

 “There is no scientific data proving that the piercing will do anything for your migraines or anxiety, so if you want to get the piercing and take the chance that may or may not work, that’s fine but we do not guarantee you’ll have any relief.”

 It is a piercing on the inner cartilage fold above the ear drum.

 Typically pierced with a 16G or 14G curved bar or CBR (Captive Ball Ring).

 Acupressure or acupuncture are to restore health and balance to the body's channels of energy and to regulate opposing forces of yin (negative energy) and yang (positive energy).